If you’re feeling the pre-bar exam nerves, we are here to help! Continue reading as we share some helpful tips on how to manage your bar exam stress.

 It is good to remember that your law career is not over if you fail the bar.
 You have a few options to pick from if you do fail, so don’t panic!

-No, you should avoid studying the day before the bar exam.
+No, you should avoid studying the day before test day.
 Studying the day before can often spike bar exam anxiety.

 You won’t memorize or understand anything significant the day before the exam, so it’s in your best interest to just take the day before to relax to make sure you go into the exam feeling rested with fresh eyes.